lostflux/blog/content/moments/0x00_00_00_17/index.md

 ---
-title: On Being a Slow Thinker
+title: On Being a Slow Thinker | Amittai
+subtitle: On Being a Slow Thinker
 category:
   - moments
 draft: false